-1. Don’t lower your prices to match the lowest price.
 Like many resellers, I reprice from time to time.
 With the number of sales on Amazon dramatically increasing in Q4, I know that the lower priced competition will eventually sell out and my higher priced item will be there for the willing buyer.
-In Q4 of 2012, Amazon sold over 1 billion items (yes, that’s billion with a B).
-That equates to 126 items sold per second, 7548 items sold per minute, 452,899 items sold an hour, and almost 11 million items sold per day.
-This is the best time to wait and get the price you want.
+During Q4 of 2015, Fulfillment by Amazon shipped over 1 billion items (yes, that’s billion with a B).
+That equates to 126 items sold per second, 7548 items sold per minute, 452,899 items sold an hour, and almost 11 million items sold per day via FBA.
+This is the absolutely best time to wait and get the price you want.
 The only exception to this guideline is if your inventory happens to have a higher sales rank (say, above 300,000 for Toys & Games) AND you have a lot of competition that is priced much lower than you.
-In this case, I might price match the lowest priced competitor, especially if they have a lot in stock (see this blog post to learn how to see how many of an item your competitors have in stock).
+In this case, I might price match the lowest priced competitor, especially if they have a lot in stock.

 Using the same thought process from above, I’ll raise my prices on some items that have really good and sustainable sales ranks.
 Also, when I’m first listing a product during Q4, I’ll price some of my items much higher than usual since I know the lower priced competition will sell out soon.
-Just yesterday, my wife (and business partner) spent some time raising the prices of some of my inventory, many of those items end up selling later that day.
+It sometimes surprises me, but when I take some time to raise the prices of some of my inventory, many of those items end up selling later that day.
 Click here to read how to reprice your inventory.

-When I’m looking at my pending sales, I’m not just looking to see all of the awesome items I’ll be getting paid for, but I’m also looking for sales of items that I just sent in to FBA.
+When I’m looking at my pending sales, I’m not just looking to see all of the awesome items I’ll be getting paid for, but I’m also looking for new sales of items that I just sent in to FBA.
 If something sells the day it hits the warehouse, then I might need to look at my price and make sure I’m priced competitively.
 Many times during Q4, you might price an item on Monday when you ship it to Amazon, but when it gets checked in on Friday, there have been so many sales that the prices are now higher.
 If you get immediate sales, then check your prices… If you see that you are priced too low, raise your prices!

 Again, when looking at your pending orders, if you notice that all of a sudden you have many sales of the same item, you might need to check the prices on those items too.
 It’s the same thought process from the tip above… If you are getting multiple sales of the same item, then you might be priced too low.
 Check your competition and then reprice if necessary.

-5. BUY!
-BUY!
-BUY!
 It’s simple math: You will only sell a lot of items if you have a lot of items to sell.
 During Q4, I’m out buying a lot more often than I usually do.
 It’s a fun cycle: I send more items to FBA, more items sell, and I get paid more… I take that money and send even more items to FBA, more items sell, and I get paid more.
 It’s a Q4 snowball effect that causes massive increases to my Amazon payment disbursements.

 When sourcing, it’s always a good idea to look at sales rank history when you’re making your buying decisions.
 When Q4 comes, I always buy items with a higher sales rank than I usually do.
 If my sales rank limit for the Toys & Games category was 150,000, then I may raise that limit to 250,000 in preparation for Q4.
 Many items completely sell out on Amazon during Q4, so buyers start looking for other items that might not be as popular.
 Each category will be treated differently, but I always raise my sales rank limits for Q4.
 Be sure to click here to download your free sales rank chart.

 How about you?
 What Q4 tips would you like to offer the group here?
 I’d love to hear your thoughts on this very exciting time of the year.